ned1010/nidup-dorji/README.md

-This is the personal website
+This is my personal website design using React
 # Run the app
 Clone or download the file <br />
 Run npm install <br />